- Search The Registry

 - My Account

 *The birth of Fay Jackson is celebrated on this date in 1902.
-She was an African American journalist and movie publicist.
+She was a Black journalist and movie publicist.

 Jackson was born in Dallas, Texas, as the youngest of three children to Charles T. and Lulu Beatrice Jackson.
-Her father was a concrete mason and chemical scientist and her mother a seamstress and actress.
+Her father was a concrete mason and chemical scientist, and her mother was a seamstress and actress.
 At the age of 16, her family moved to Los Angeles.
-In 1922, Jackson graduated from Los Angeles Polytechnic High School, attended USC, majored in journalism and philosophy and was the first president of the Epsilon Chapter of Delta Sigma Theta.
+In 1922, Jackson graduated from Los Angeles Polytechnic High School, attended USC, majored in journalism and philosophy, and was the first president of the Epsilon Chapter of Delta Sigma Theta.

-Jackson demanded respect and sought to and maintained integrity in a profession that was dominated by men.
-Ahead of her time, Jackson learned quickly how to be a "no-nonsense" businesswoman.
+Jackson demanded respect and sought to maintain integrity in a male-dominated profession.
+Ahead of her time, Jackson quickly learned to be a "no-nonsense" businesswoman.
 Fay Jackson died in 1979.

 Black Women in America An Historical Encyclopedia